 The 2024 Cimarron Hills Pro-Am benefitting the J.L.
 Lewis Memorial Scholarship Fund supporting PGA REACH Southern Texas will be held on April 5th!
 The morning tee times will include meals before and after the round fantastic tee gifts.
 Click here for the Morning Pro-Am Registration.
 The afternoon tee times will be for tournament sponsors and will include special tee gifts and an invitation to a private dinner and concert featuring country music star Kenny Fowler!
 Click here for Afternoon Sponsorship Pro-Am Registration.
 Click either link above to donate to this event or towards our efforts to raise money for the J.L.
 Lewis Memorial Scholarship.
 Thank you!

 J.L.
-Lewis to be inducted into the Kansas Golf Hall of Fame, Fall 2020
+Lewis was inducted into the Kansas Golf Hall of Fame on August 28, 2021

 Two-time PGA Tour Champion, J.L.
 Lewis passed away peacefully surrounded by his family on December 31, 2019, after a nine-year battle with multiple myeloma cancer.
 J.L. was a loving and devoted husband, father, and grandfather and will be deeply missed.
 Born on July 18, 1960, in Emporia, Kansas, J.L. is survived by his wife, Dawn, his daughter, Sherry Lewis-Ramirez, his son, Cole Lewis, and his grandchildren, Lily and Banyan Lewis-Ramirez, newborn Paxton Lewis, his father John Lewis, sister Beth Paladino, niece Paige Paladino, and her children Eli and Everett Zare.